 Resource Sharing Settings

 You can let users submit interlibrary loan (ILL) requests to your library while they are using FirstSearch databases.
-To do this, set your Resource Sharing settings in the Resource Sharing section of the main menu of the administrative module.
+You can set your Resource Sharing settings in the Resource Sharing section of the main menu of the administrative module.

 Use the ILL Processing feature (under Patron ILL Settings) to: